numbbo/coco/README.md

 Under Windows, two alternative compile toolchains can be used:

 1. [Cygwin](https://www.cygwin.com/) which comes with gcc and make, available in 32- and 64-bit versions.
-2. MinGW's gcc (http://www.mingw.org/), which only comes in 32-bit, but also runs on 64-bit machines.
+2. MinGW's gcc (http://www.mingw.org/ for 32-bit or https://mingw-w64.org for 64-bit machines).
+Make sure to update the Windows path to MinGW's make.exe and rename/link the gcc.exe to cc.exe.

 For using `git` under Windows (optional), we recommend installing [TortoiseGit](https://tortoisegit.org/).